Bear Inn, Cowbridge

 The Bear Inn, today known as The Bear Hotel, is an inn on Cowbridge High Street in Cowbridge, Vale of Glamorgan, south Wales.
+It was built around the 12th century as the town house for the manor house of Llanmihangel Place located outside of Cowbridge.

 The block stone building has a blue plaque on the front, marking its historical significance.
 It became a Grade II listed building on 12 May 1963.

-The inn is dated to the medieval period, around the 12th century.
 It was once probably a three-unit, lateral chimney, hall-house, later converted into a storeyed house.

+It has undergone much alteration over the years, and little remains of the original except the fireplaces, one of which is in poor condition.
+The fireplace lintels of carved stone are notable.
+The hall fireplace has two shields, one bearing a reversed lion rampant and the other a trefoil.
+The hall contains heavy ceiling beams, dated to the late 16th century.
+The plastered ceiling in the inner room is dated to the early 18th century.
+On the first floor there are plain-chamfered ceiling beams and roof trusses, although this is obscured.